sph-mn/sph-sc/readme.md

 ```

 ## macros
-macros are defined like variables and functions and dont need escaped newlines or special formatting
+preprocessor macros are defined like variables and functions and dont need escaped newlines or special formatting
 ```
 (pre-define is-included #t)
 ```